helium/HIP/0082-helium-mobile-service-provider.md

 This stake will need to remain locked and will not earn any staking rewards, as long as the Service Provider remains as part of the MOBILE subDAO.
 In lieu of staking rewards, Service Provider has the right to claim up to 10% of MOBILE rewards (provided [HIP79](https://github.com/helium/HIP/blob/main/0079-mobile-poc-mappers-rewards.md) passes) in the Service Provider bucket.

-This HIP proposes a cooldown period of 3 months before the Service Provider can claim the staked amount after it stops data offloading to the Mobile Network.
+This HIP proposes a cooldown period of 3 months before the Service Provider can claim the staked amount after it stops data offloading to the Helium Mobile Network.

 ### Data Offloading to the Helium Mobile Network